 Balsam Fir Uses

-It is used for many works but mainly it is used in the form of lumbar.
-Balsam fir wood is used in Construction lumber, pulpwood, plywood.
-Its Janka hardness is 400 lbf (1,780 N) So that it is softwood and it is non-durable to perishable regarding decay resistance.
-Therefore it is not suitable for outdoor furniture.
+Balsam fir is also used in construction, pulpwood, and plywood.
+Its Janka hardness is 400 lbf (1,780 N).
+So it is softwood and it is non-durable to perishable regarding decay resistance.
+Therefore, it is not suitable for outdoor furniture.

 Native Americans have been using balsam fir as medicine for thousands of years.
-They believe it is very effective for fungi, bacteria, and insects.
-It is used to make Canada balsam.
+They believe it is very effective against fungi, bacteria, and insects.

 Fraser Fir vs Balsam Fir Identification